VivusHub/Vivus/share/twitter/README.md

 php -r "unlink('composer-setup.php');"
 ```

-Once completed, download the PHP TwitterOAuth REST API.
-To do this, using composer run the following line of code in your command line
+Once completed, download the PHP TwitterOAuth REST API using composer, to do this run the following line of code in your command line:
 ```
 composer require abraham/twitteroauth
 ```
-Now that you've set the foundation on your server, let's get you started in creating your twitter app.
+Now that you've set the foundation on your server, let's get you started in creating your first twitter app.

 # Twitter App
-To create your twitter app visit [Twitter Developer](http://developer.twitter.com/en/apps), fill in the requirements and save the keys and tokens provided.
+To create your twitter app visit [Twitter Developer](http://developer.twitter.com/en/apps), fill in the required information and save the keys and tokens provided.
 This tokens should include your consumer api keys and access tokens which will be used to send and request data via twitter API.

 # Send Tweets
 To start sending tweets, create a php file in your project folder and write the following codes right at the top.